-LinkedIn released their Top Skills of 2016 list, which includes skills employers are likely to need most based on the analysis of LinkedIn job postings and user profiles.
+LinkedIn released its Top Skills list, which includes skills employers are likely to need most based on the analysis of LinkedIn job postings and user profiles.
 Almost every skill involves technology.

 This is a good time for you to do some research and see if you have gaps in your technology knowledge based on job postings.

 Moving forward, find time to read current industry news and set job alerts so you can keep up with what employers are looking for.